since1968/stat-blocks/homebrewery/src/bard-skald.markdown

 At 6th level, on your turn, when you score a critical hit with an axe or reduce a creature to 0 hit points with one, you can make one melee weapon attack as a bonus action.

-#### Credits

-Skáld created by /u/woulditkillyoutolift using elements from PHB, Unearthed Arcana, and "Odyssey of the Dragonlords" Hoplite.
-Art is taken from "Raiders of the North Sea."

 ```
 ```